Video Transcript: Funding Opportunities for Publicly Funded Crime Labs, Fiscal Year 2017

 We’re going to change our discussion over to the EICE Program.
 This was also posted yesterday, January 11th and it will close also on March 13th, 2017.
 And this is a new program.
 The funds going to--are going to be awarded through a competitive process.
 This was originally--this solicitation came about after discussions with community and some regional labs, the city and county labs that conveys that they weren’t able to obtain enough funding through their state and the CEBR Program to do full projects or purchases full piece of equipment.
 They were looking for a way to apply for a larger amount of fund and this is the result.
 This will allow all eligible labs to apply for projects up to $750,000.

 And the eligibility is the same as the

 Capacity Enhancement Backlog Reduction Program.
-You--your lab must be accredited, has to participate in NDIS directly or through a--an agreement through another lab.
+Your lab must be accredited, has to participate in NDIS directly or through an agreement through another lab.
 And it must perform external audits as per QAS established by the FBI.

 Joint applications will be accepted, however, only one eligible entity is allowed to be the applicant.